All Episodes

 I mean, we're exploring depths of space we never thought we'd ever explore.

-And my question always to them is okay, well, where did the original energy come from?
+And my question always to them is, okay, well, where did the original energy come from?

 And then they can't answer it.

-Except that there is something greater than us that created us.
+It's an impossible question to answer, except that there is something greater than us that created us.

 So for me, it's a pretty simple issue.